 - Improve the reach of your word-of-mouth marketing.
-A customer that belongs to a segment is likely to have friends that also belong to the segment.
-If they typically buy concentrates, there's a good chance that they hang out with people that also buy concentrates.
+A customer that typically buys concentrates, likely hangs out with people that also buy concentrates.

 - Improve your understanding of your customer base as a whole.
 Offer products that appeal to your customer segments at your store specifically, not just what products are selling the best in the competitive marketplace.

 - Identify opportunities for upselling.
 A customer that traditionally buys flower can be upsold a greater quantity, higher quality strains, or other related offerings that can increase your average order value.

 - Understand what your customers can afford.
 By tracking average spend data you can discern how much disposable income certain segments might have available and use that information to offer higher priced products and improve your average order value during the 420 holiday retail period.

 - Consider "special" or exclusive offerings for your VIPs or loyal customers.
 To honor your existing customer base, and keep them loyal, focus on exclusivity, like offering an early access sale, swag, or additional savings.

 - Offer post-holiday specials to highly-targeted segments, like people who work at dispensaries.
 Taking an example from restaurants/bars, an "industry" discount can help to increase your market share with your local dispensary employees.
 You can offer as a one-time, post-420 discount, or a recurring deal.